Getting started with Python

 Click the Python interpreter selector in the bottom-right corner of the JetBrains Fleet window:

-Press ⌘ , and switch to the tab with the project settings.
-Then click the Python drop-down in the Toolchains | Python section:
+Press ⌘ ,, switch to the project settings tab, and click the Python drop-down in the Toolchains | Python section:

 Do one of the following:

-Select one of the previously configured Python interpreters
+Select one of the previously configured Python interpreters.

 Click Add, and then specify the path to a Python executable.